 Hands down, this is the most flexible platform... once you get over a slight learning curve.
 Actually, it can be as easy or hard as you make it.
 You can go with a hosted site at WordPress.com, or host your own version from WordPress.org for more bells & whistles.
-From a single page, "brochure" style site to a robust e-commerce shopping solution, you can pretty much make any kind of website you want starting on the back of WordPress.
+From a single page, "brochure" style site to a robust e-commerce shopping solution, you can pretty much make any kind of website you want starting on the back of WordPress, considering that e-commerce has grown so much over the years, with more customers option for online shopping (look at this site for more info), this is great news for those wanting to start an online business.
 This is great news for Linears who like a single-point solution to keep things simple.
 Fusions dig the flexibility of options and the bajillion different plug-ins designed to add more functionality to your site.
 Chaotics can appreciate the simple word processor-style interface for content.
 A basic WordPress install is point, click, easy.
 There's also a vast array of free and premium themes that don't require you to be a web designer.
 Or you can hire a pro (like my designer, Tracy) and get as customized as you like.

 Accepting payments: Paypal